peternoordijk/rrxjs/README.md

 // 2.
 Wrap it in the rrxjs function
 MyComponent = rrxjs(MyComponent);

 // 3.
 Provide an observable as prop from the parent component.
-You must use the
+Note that the
-// dollar sign in the prop name to indicate an observable
+// dollar sign has been removed from the prop name of the child component

 const MyParentComponent = () => (
   <div>